-A teacher may be eligible to have the payment calculated under more than one category.
-The minimum payment for any teacher, regardless of FTTE, will be \$300, and no teacher shall receive more than \$3,000 gross in total.
+A teacher may be eligible to have the payment calculated under more than one category and no teacher shall receive more than gross \$710 in total.

-1.8.4 Employees who are bound by this Agreement as at [date of ratification] and on that day were on approved unpaid leave under Part 4 of this collective agreement are entitled, upon application, to receive the \$3,000 payment on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before 30-August 2024Term 1, 2025 for those on parental leave.
-For the \$3,000 payment, the amount payable will be based on the teacher's FTTE as at their last working day before going on leave.
+Members of NZEI Te Riu Roa who are covered by the PTCA as at [insert date of signing] and on that day were on approved unpaid leave under Part 4 of this collective agreement are entitled, upon application, to receive the one-off gross payment of \$710 on their return to their position providing that they return on or before the end of Term 1, 2024 or on or before 29 July 2024 for those on parental leave.